 Stonecoast in Ireland Curriculum:

-During each residency in Ireland, Stonecoast students participate in the following:
+During each summer residency in Ireland, Stonecoast students participate in the following:

 - Ten intensive workshops (each with a maximum of 5 to 6 students) that engage students in critical, supportive discussions of their own work and issues of craft, literature, and aesthetics.
 Workshops are tailored to the needs of the ten students attending each residency; sometimes, workshops have a specific concentration (advanced fiction workshop, poetry workshop, creative nonfiction workshop, or popular fiction workshop) and sometimes mixed-genre workshops are created (in which each student submits work in their own genre)